MosianeTS/CDV01_Career_Goals_Reflection_TEBMOS452_WFO2401_GROUPA_TEBOGO-MOSIANE_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

-      Completion of CodeSpace development bootcamp:
+     (a) Completion of CodeSpace development bootcamp:
       - Go through the coursework and ensure I understand the content.
-In the event where I have any misunderstanding, I will ask my coach or do research using tools like YouTube or ChatGPT.
+In the event where I have any misunderstanding, I will ask my coach or search for answers using tools like YouTube or ChatGPT.
-       - Complete all coding challenges to the best of my ability and submit them on time.
+      - Complete all coding challenges ensuring they meet all the stipulated criteria and submit them on time.
-       - Complete all portfolio piece projects on time.
+      - Complete all portfolio piece projects ensuring they meet all the stipulated criteria and submit them on time.
+      - Continuously work on my technical skills by solving coding challenges online and practising best coding practices.
+      - Continuously work on my CodeSpace qualities and improve on qualities such as teamwork and autodidacticism.
+      - Collaborate and interact with other fellow learners to help bridge any misunderstandings.

-      Junior Software Developer Job
+      (b) Junior Software Developer Job
+      - Update my portfolio profile site to showcase my skills and projects to potential employers.
+      - Update my GitHub profile and ensure that it has all the necessary information such as my contact details, skills and pinned repositories.
+      - Create a professional and up to date CV.
       - Search for and apply for jobs on popular job search sites like Pnet, Indeed and others.
+      - Create a professional and up to date Linkedin profile.
+      - Connect with other developers on Linkedin and other online platforms to extend my network.
+      - Register on recruitment agency websites and subscribe to job alerts.

+      (c) AWS Cloud Practitioner Certificate
+      - Self-learn about the cloud from resources such as YouTube and ChatGPT prior to the examination.
+      - Prepare for the examination thoroughly by going through practice questions.
+      - Connect with individuals who have written and passed the exam to ask for guidance in preparing and passing the examination.
+      - Register for a course on Udemy that will help me prepare for the exam.

+      (d) Mid-level Developer Job
+      - Ensure that I excel in my junior role to improve my chances of landing a mid-level developer role.
+      - Expand my skillset by learning back-end development technologies and frameworks.
+      - Master JavaScript by registering for an online course in advanced JavaScript.
+      - Learn testing tools and methodologies.
-       - Ensure my LinkedIn profile is up to date.
+      - Update my portfolio profile site to showcase my skills, projects and experience to potential employers.
+      - Update my CV to showcase my experience and highlight my achievements in my role as a junior front end developer.
+      - Update my GitHub profile and ensure that it has all the necessary information such as my contact details, skills and pinned repositories.
+      - Search for and apply for jobs on popular job search sites like Pnet, Indeed and others.
+      - Create a professional and up to date Linkedin profile.
-       - Connect and reach out to other people
+      - Connect with other professionals on Linkedin and other social media platforms to extend my network.

-    - Include any resources or support required.
+      - Register on recruitment agency websites and subscribe to job alerts.
+      - Stay up to date with the latest technologies and trends.

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
-    - Consider additional skills, experiences, or qualifications needed.
+    (a) AWS Developer Associate certification
+    - Obtain the AWS Cloud Practitioner certificate and pass the examination well.
+    - Excel in my junior development role and hone my technical skills.
+    - Register for a course that will help me prepare for the examination.
+    - Actively look for a development role that will help me get the necessary skills and experience of working with AWS infrastrucrure and technologies.

+    (b) Senior software developer role
+    - Obtain the AWS Developer certificate and pass the examination well.
+    - Ensure that I go above and beyond in my mid-level development role and meet and exceed my performance goals and objectives.
+    - Continuously learn and adapt to changing technological trends.
+    - Continuously hone my AWS skills and knowledge.
+    - Improve and work on my soft skills especially my leadership skills.

+    (c) AWS DevOps Professional certification
+    - Obtain the AWS Developer certificate and pass the examination well.
+    - Excel in my senior development role and hone my AWS technical skills.
+    - Register for a course that will help me prepare for the examination.

 ### Part 5: Reflection on Challenges and Opportunities